-Of course, the old Ford is in "as is" condition, meaning it is in need of a total restoration.
-During that restoration we are going to substitute its old, clunky, worn out 3-speed transmission with a newer T5 unit from a 92 S-10 Chevy Pickup (using an adaptor to connect it to the original flat head V8).
-Since the T5 utilizes a floor shift and the old tranny was shifted by a column linkage, we've opted to remove the linkage and "re-make" the column as if it always was designed for a floor shift.
+During a Ford pickup restoration, an old, clunky, worn out 3-speed transmission was replaced with a newer T5 unit from a 92 S-10 Chevy Pickup (using an adaptor to connect it to the original flat head V8).
+Since the T5 uses a floor shift and the old tranny was shifted by a column linkage, we've opted to remove the linkage and "re-make" the column as if it always was designed for a floor shift.

 This is where we started...

 That led to one of those "might-as-well" situations frequently encountered in restoration: since we're going to do some cosmetic work on the column, why not take apart the steering box and do a rebuild while the column is out?
 So, here we are...

 The steering column assembly in the old Ford truck is a simple design.
 We started disassembly at the steering box, after a "serious" cleaning of the exterior with mineral spirits.
 Once the parts came out we cleaned them thoroughly and inspected the worm and segment gear teeth and the ball bearing support.
 Surprisingly, neither showed any measurable wear.